GlobalPass-AG/developer/docs/ios-sdk/native/native.md

 ## Customisation

-SDK provides `GPFontConfiguration` type, specifically designed to facilitate the customization of font styles.
+From version 2.0, SDK provides `GPFontConfiguration` type, specifically designed to facilitate the customization of font styles.
 This configuration allows you to define the `regular` and `semibold` font styles.
 Other configuration aspects such as colors and component sizes can be configured in the GlobalPass Portal.

 ```swift
 try?
 GlobalPassSDK.setupScreening(